z-adams/Tutorials/ECS.md

  * Say you have a game with boats and cars.
-If you wanted to make an amphibious vehicle, rather than having to code some custom logic for it, you just give it both a `Floats` and `Drives` component, and it will automatically be handled by the game logic that is responsible for those behaviors
+If you wanted to make an amphibious vehicle, rather than having to code some custom logic for it, you just give it both your `Floats` and `Drives` component which were made for the other vehicles, and it will automatically be handled by the game logic that is responsible for those behaviors

  * A bullet fired by the player would certainly have a `Position` and `Velocity`, but probably wouldn't have a `Drawable` unless it's some large